shafaq-aslam/data-analytics-dairy/README.md

 - SQL fundamentals
 - Python for Data Analytics
 - Excel dashboards
 - Tableau & Power BI visualizations
+- Introduction to cloud platforms
+- Tips on Using Linkedin to land a job
 - Resume and portfolio building tips
-- Introduction to cloud platforms

 > 📺 Highly recommended for aspiring data analysts!